 First off, when we have one too many, we have a loose tongue.
 Now, I’m not even talking about saying anything really egregious or insulting, but even just being off our game, monopolizing the conversation for longer than we should, being just a little too animated or (very likely) forgetting everything someone has said to us.
 It’s hard to remember what they’re working on when you’re in your cups, and the sober do not find inebriation the least bit amusing.

-Like many conferences, CHIME has what they call “Sunrise Sessions” which start at 7 a.m.
-To show up with anything other than bloodshot eyes, one probably should rise with the actual sun at 5:30 or (latest) 6, and that’s tough to do when you’ve gone to bed at 2.
+Like many conferences, HIMSS has early sessions.
+To show up with anything other than bloodshot eyes, one probably should rise at 7 latest, and that’s tough to do when you’ve gone to bed at 2.
 You might get there, but your overall look will make folks ponder what the cat dragged in, and you’ll come across as someone who can’t handle their business.

 Now, your schedule can put you in the right places and the right times, but it’s up to you to act correctly.
 You can be at a dinner until midnight, have two glasses of wine and get six solid hours of sleep, or you can hit the same dinner, have four glasses of wine and then join the late-night crew for a few more.
 You can then get a fitful four hours of rest and show up downstairs in the morning to comments like, “What the heck did you do last night?”